danbz/aesthetic-programming/source/projects.md

 **List of Projects (artworks, software, exhibitions)**

-Showcase of students projects can be found at
+Showcase of student projects can be found at
 <https://gitlab.com/aesthetic-programming/book/-/blob/master/source/showcase.md>.

 <br>